 Visiting museums and galleries, attending artist talks and working with contemporary artists - both on and off campus - are all integral parts of the Muse experience.

-Students also attended a discussion at Hunter's Roosevelt House between Aspen Institute Arts Program Director Damian Woetzel and 2011 Harman-Eisner Artist in Residence Eric Fischl, among many other events.
+Students have also attended a discussion at Hunter's Roosevelt House between Aspen Institute Arts Program Director Damian Woetzel and 2011 Harman-Eisner Artist in Residence Eric Fischl, among many other events.

 During the Spring 2013 semester, Muse Scholars took a tour of several art galleries in Chelsea.
 The highlight of the trip was The Pavel Zoubok Gallery on West 26th Street, where owner and Hunter alumnus Pavel Zoubok spoke with the Muses about building his career as a New York art dealer (photo, right).